 While replacing an RV screen door latch does take a bit more effort than replacing the slide, it still isn’t a difficult task.
-Generally, a few spins of a screwdriver is enough to remove the old latch, and putting a new one in is just as simple.
-Plus, you are looking at an average $10 piece so it makes for a cheap replacement!
+Generally, a few spins of a screwdriver are enough to remove the old latch, and putting a new one in is just as simple.
+Plus, you are looking at an average $10 piece so it’s a cheap replacement!

 The one thing you’ll want to be aware of when replacing your screen door latch is the fact that these parts come in right- and left-handed models.
 To determine which one you need, stand on the inside of your camper and face the door.
 If your latch is on the right-hand side while doing this, you need a right-hand latch (and vice versa).

 RV Door Screen Replacement

 Sometimes the screens in RV screen doors end up being damaged.
 This is annoying but totally fixable, and in most cases, it doesn’t even require an entire door replacement.
 If you’ll be replacing your screen door, be sure to consider all of your options.
 Since you’ll be doing the work of putting in a new door anyway, you may want to think about upgrading to an RV retractable screen door or a nicer version of a screen door.

 Most RV door screens are held in place by a rubber strip that fills a channel in the door frame.
 By pulling the rubber out, you can easily remove the entire screen.
 Another piece of screen and another rubber strip can then be placed in the channel using a special screen rolling tool made specifically for this job.
 You can find a screen repair kit on Amazon for only $19.